 I’m by no means a Fixer Upper superfan myself, so I can attest that there is plenty to enjoy here even for those who have seen only a few episodes of the show.
 I highly recommend the audio book version narrated by Chip and Joanna, which feels like a folksy conversation between the two and showcases their different versions of their shared story.
 While occasionally a little repetitive and with abrupt jumps in chronology, this fun, squeaky-clean, and meandering memoir will keep you entertained (and make you wish the show was still on Netflix).

 DVD- Jules Daley is laid off her job as an antique sales person.
 She is also the legal guardian for her young niece and nephew.
 With Christmas just around the corner, her outlook on making the best of things is quickly dwindling.
 Paisley, the butler for the kids distant grandfather, has arrived and invited the whole family to the castle for the holidays.
-Edward, the grandfather, is not pleased to see these “outsiders” in his home and creates a very cold and distant feeling to the whole holiday season.
-Ashton, Edwards only surviving son and the Prince of Castleberry is intrigued with the new arrivals, but still stiff and cold.
+Edward, the grandfather, is not pleased to see these “outsiders” in his home and creates a cold and distant atmosphere.
+Ashton, Edward’s only surviving son and Prince of Castleberry is intrigued with the new arrivals, but is also stiff and cold.

-Jules starts to settle into castle life etiquette and makes a few changes.
-For the sake of the holidays in general, but mostly for Milo and Maggie, she decorates the Christmas tree instead of having the staff do it.
-It takes a while to warm up but Edward comes around and starts to remember what Christmas is all about and how to move on with his grief.
-At the annual Christmas Ball Jules overhears a conversation that she feels is directed at her, and she tries to run.
-Will Ashton, who has grown quite fond of her, be able to keep her in Castleberry to explore this budding relationship, or will he loose her and himself along the way?
+Jules starts to settle into castle life etiquette and makes a few changes for the sake of the holidays, but mostly for Milo and Maggie.
+Instead of having staff decorate the Christmas tree, she decides to do it herself.
+Though Edward takes a while to warm up, he eventually comes around and starts to remember what Christmas is really about.
+At Castleberry’s annual Christmas Ball Jules overhears a conversation that prompts her into action.
+Will she and Ashton get to explore a budding relationship, or will he lose her and himself along the way?

-I think this is one of the best “Hallmark” Christmas movies around.
-It might be a bit on the sappy love story side for the men folk, but it has lots of love, laughs, and overall heartwarming emotion for everyone.
+A Princess for Christmas is one of the best “Hallmark” Christmas films.
+It might be a bit on the sappy love story side for the men folk, but it has lots of love, laughs, and is heartwarming for everyone.